 As the population in the United States continues to age, earning an online degree in gerontology could be a good investment in your future.

 According to 2015 Pew Research projections, by 2050 about one-in-five Americans will be over age 65, and about 5% will be ages 85 and older.
 Global populations are likewise expected to age dramatically, though this "gray wave" in America is advancing more slowly than in Japan, Germany and Italy, where one-in-five people are already 65 or older, according to the 2015 report.

-At Southern New Hampshire University (SNHU), students pursuing a Human Services Gerontology Degree study the most pressing issues facing our aging population using a proactive focus on wellness over disability and disease, emphasizing quality of life, and examining healthcare reform and other public policy issues.
+At Southern New Hampshire University (SNHU), students pursuing a bachelor's degree in human services with a concentration in gerontology study the most pressing issues facing our aging population using a proactive focus on wellness over disability and disease, emphasizing quality of life, and examining healthcare reform and other public policy issues.

-Carolyn Paul, Ph.D, sociology lead faculty at SNHU, said there are three major issues to consider when studying the multi-faceted aging process:
+Dr. Carolyn Paul, sociology lead faculty at SNHU, said there are 3 major issues to consider when studying the multi-faceted aging process: